Strawberry Marshmallow

+There is an unrelated manga by Touko Mizuno with the similar title of Ichigo Mashumaro (苺ましゅまろ).

 Plot

 Themes

 According to the manga, Strawberry Marshmallow is set in Hamamatsu, Japan.
 Seasons play an important role throughout Strawberry Marshmallow as the characters are involved in many normal seasonal activities.

-The series is speckled with many small, music-related allusions, such as Ana's dog Frusciante being named after John Frusciante of the Red Hot Chili Peppers, while episode eight of the anime sees two goldfish called Richard and James.
-The title itself was inspired from "Mashimaro", a single by Japanese rock artist Tamio Okuda.
+The series is speckled with numerous small, music-related allusions, such as Ana's dog Frusciante being named after John Frusciante of the Red Hot Chili Peppers, while episode eight of the anime sees two goldfish called Richard and James (with Aphex Twin appearing in other comics by Barasui as well).
+Other referenced musicians include Radiohead, Sigur Rós, the Bee Gees, Oasis, Moby, Outkast, The Police, Arctic Monkeys, The Black Eyed Peas, and Squarepusher.
+The title itself was inspired by "Mashimaro", a single by Japanese rock artist Tamio Okuda.